The word chiropractic comes from a combination of the Greek words kheiro and praktikos meaning ‘done by hand’.

 Sacro Occipital Technique

 There are many techniques that chiropractors can use to address MSK conditions.
-The main one used here at the Weston Chiropractic Centre is Sacro-Occiptal Technique (SOT) These techniques are particularly focused on looking after you as a whole person and not just at where you have pain.
-A fundamental objective of SOT is to balance the co-ordinated movements in the skull, the spinal column and the pelvis.
+The main one used here at the Weston Chiropractic Centre is Sacro-Occiptal Technique (SOT).
+A fundamental objective of SOT is to balance the co-ordinated movements in the spinal column and the pelvis.
 SOT employs wedge shaped blocks positioned under your pelvis when you are lying on your back or front.
-The blocks allow the body to adjust to its correct alignment and balance, allowing normal spinal movements.
+The blocks allow the body to adjust to its correct alignment and balance.
 There are many combinations of the block positions that may be used, determined by tests that precede each adjustment.
 Your chiropractor will use various tests and observations together with specific signs and indicators to determine the type of adjustment needed.
-As the body responds, stress areas throughout the body diminish, allowing your body to have reduced pain and an improved range of motion.

 How are Chiropractors trained?

 The Chiropractic qualification is a full time four to five year university Masters degree.
 Following this, every year each Chiropractor has to meet the demands of the Continuing Professional Development in order to maintain their skills and knowledge and continue their registration with the governing body the General Chiropractic Council.

 The regulation of Chiropractic